-Released in 2016 on PC and PlayStation 4, No Man’s Sky was originally a shallow and empty game, though with recent updates (and the addition of multiplayer), the universe has changed for the better.
+Originally released in 2016 on PC and PlayStation 4, No Man’s Sky was then a shallow and empty game, though with recent updates (and the addition of multiplayer), the universe has changed for the better.
 When starting the game, players have the option of playing a variety of game modes: normal difficulty with standard technology and building costs, permadeath mode with permanent character death and increased hazards, and creative mode which indulges your creativity and constructions skills with unlimited resources.

 Booting up for the first time, your character wakes up on a strange planet (different every time you start a new game) and you need to find and repair your spaceship.
 The game quickly teaches you how to scan the area for resources, manage your suit’s life support systems, and craft materials (for repairing/upgrading your equipment and spaceship).
 Once your ship has been repaired and refuelled, you’re ready to leave the planet and explore.

 Activating your ship’s engines and breaking through the planet’s atmosphere for the first time is breathtaking.
 The sound design captures the feeling of the planet’s atmosphere, booming and rattling your ship upon entering and leaving planets.
 From here you can follow distress signals (The Campaign), become a space pirate, learn alien languages, or go explore new planets.
 The possibilities are endless.